freeradical13/freeradical13.github.io/index.md

 [Vaccines][] are injections of antigens (often without an activated pathogen) which stimulate the primary immune response and confer active immunity.

 [Passive immunity][] is the transfer (or injection, e.g. [antiserums][] such as [antivenoms][] and [antitoxins][]) of antibodies which last temporarily.

+[Interferons][] are proteins that interfere with virus-infected cells.
+Virus-infected cells themselves secrete interferons that inhibit viral replication.
+Some white blood cells secrete interferons that help activate macrophages.

 #### Fungi